Birgitta Ulfsson

-Birgitta Margaretha Ulfsson (1 July 1928 – 8 October 2017) was a Finnish actress and theater director.
+Birgitta Margaretha Ulfsson (1 July 1928, Helsinki – 8 October 2017, Helsinki) was a Finland-Swedish actress and theater director.
 She was a versatile actor and a recognized pioneer of avant-garde theater in Finland.
+Throughout her career, she performed in Finland and Sweden in two languages.
+In Sweden, she was best known as "Muminmamma" in the TV series about Mumintrollet and for her role in Rederiet.